 Test Your Knowledge

 Increasing fiber in the diet does not improve symptoms of irritable bowel syndrome in everyone.

-Be sure to talk to your health professional before beginning a plan to reduce or eliminate certain foods from your diet.
-It's fine to eliminate beverages such as alcohol or caffeine or items such as sugarless gum or candy, but be careful before removing entire groups of vegetables or fruits.
+Be sure to talk to your doctor before beginning a plan to reduce or eliminate certain foods from your diet.
+It's fine to eliminate beverages such as alcohol or caffeine or items such as sugarless gum or candy, but be careful before removing entire food groups, such as dairy, vegetables, or fruits.

 You may be able to eat some fruits and vegetables but not others.
-Your health professional may recommend that you consult a registered dietitian to help you plan a nutritious menu that helps reduce your symptoms.
+Your doctor may recommend that you consult a registered dietitian to help you plan a nutritious menu that helps reduce your symptoms.